fhdsl/dasl-quarto/README.md

 quarto install extension fhdsl/dasl-quarto-html
 ```

+Then add `format: dasl-html` to the quarto YAML header.

 ## Fred Hutch branding

 This report uses CSS styling based on the Fred Hutch branding guidance